sheerid/commercetools-demo-frontend/README.md

 ```bash
 yarn build
 ```
-and copy the generated `dist` folder to the server, serve it with [a simple web server](https://github.com/gpmd/webserver).
+and copy the generated `dist` folder to the server, and serve it from an S3 bucket for example.

-## SheerID Bridge

-This repository is to be used together with `https://github.com/gpmd/commercetools-sheerid` bridge.